DIVERSE CAPABILITIES. SINGULAR FOCUS.

 The Container Terminal complex has an annual capacity of 840,000 TEUs with six gantry cranes and an expansion footprint for up to 1.5 million TEUs per year with 12 gantry cranes.
 Container terminal operators New Orleans Terminal and Ports America provide stevedoring and transloading services.

 The Mississippi River Intermodal Terminal is a modern, efficient intermodal container transfer terminal adjacent to the Napoleon Avenue Container Terminal.
 It offers on-dock access to the Port’s six Class I rail partners via the New Orleans Public Belt Railroad.
-The CN offers daily intermodal service to and from Memphis and Chicago as well as other markets.
+The CN offers daily intermodal service to and from Memphis and Chicago as well as Toronto and Montreal.
 The KCS offers intermodal service to and from the Dallas/Fort Worth market.
 Regular container-on-barge service provided by SEACOR AMH offers connectivity between Baton Rouge and New Orleans as well as Memphis.

 The Port of New Orleans is ideally suited for a broad spectrum of breakbulk cargo with more than 13,500 feet of berthing space at six dedicated breakbulk terminals and direct-to-barge loading and unloading services.
 Direct discharge from ship to barge coupled with the extensive connectivity of the inland waterway system via the Mississippi River makes New Orleans a very attractive port for breakbulk and heavy-lift cargo.
 Temporary storage of breakbulk cargo is available with 1.6 million square feet of transit shed area.
-Breakbulk terminal operators include Coastal Cargo, Empire Stevedoring, Ports America and Seaonus.
+Breakbulk terminal operators include Coastal Cargo, Empire Stevedoring, Ports America and Gulf Stream Marine.

 Heavy Lift/Project Cargo